MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 # New-CMCollection

 ## SYNOPSIS

-Creates a Configuration Manager collection.
+Create a device or user collection.

 ## SYNTAX